factsmission/dcat-ap-ch-shacl/README.md

 ## Comments on the Interpretation of the Specification

- * The specification mandates the use of `schema:url`v as class.
-This seems a mistake and we assume that `schema:URL` is what is meant.
+ * The specification mandates the use of `schema:url` as class.
+This seems to be a mistake, so we assume that `schema:URL` is what it's supposed to mean.
  * The SHACL file also supports `xsd:dateTime` where the spec mandates `xsd:date`.
  * Inference: The specification isn't explicit if and what inference should be allowed.
 We assume that where `vcard:Kind` is allowed its subclasses (Individual, Organization, Group, Location) should be allowed to.
 SHACL only allows specifying ontological statements in the data and not in the shape graph, so currently using a subclass is only accepted if the respective `rdfs:subClassOf` statement is also present in the data.
 We could of course explicitly allow some named subclassed in the shape file but this doesn't seem to be wanted by the spec.
  * The type (`foaf:Document`) does not need to be explicitely specified for a document to validate; the type can be inferred from the `rdfs:range` of `foaf:Document`.